anaisetienne/carpark_forecast/README.md

 cd
 mkdir tmp
 cd tmp
-dummy_project-run
+carpark_forecast-run
 ```

 # Install

-Go to `https://github.com/{group}/dummy_project` to see the project, manage issues,
+Go to `https://github.com/{group}/carpark_forecast` to see the project, manage issues,
 setup you ssh public key, ...

 Create a python3 virtualenv and activate it: